taurus-org/taurus/doc/source/devel/howto_macros/index.rst

 you run a macro, the system makes sure the necessary environment for it to run safely is ready.

 Macros can only be written in Python_.
-A macro can be a **function** or a **class**.
+A macro can be a :term:`function` or a :term:`class`.
-In order for a function to be recognized as a macro, it **must** be properly *labeled* as a macro (this is done with a special :class:`macro` *decorator*.
+In order for a :term:`function` to be recognized as a macro, it **must** be properly *labeled* as a macro (this is done with a special :class:`macro` *decorator*.
 Details are explaind below).
-In the same way, for a class to be recognized as a macro, it must inherit from a :class:`Macro` super-class.
+In the same way, for a :term:`class` to be recognized as a macro, it must inherit from a :class:`Macro` super-class.
 Macros are case sensitive.
 This means that *helloworld* is a different macro than *HelloWorld*.

-The choice between writing a macro function or a macro class depends not only on the type of procedure you want to write, but also (and probably, most importantly) on the type of programming you are most confortable with.
+The choice between writing a macro :term:`function` or a macro :term:`class` depends not only on the type of procedure you want to write, but also (and probably, most importantly) on the type of programming you are most confortable with.

 If you are a scientist, and you have a programming background on a functional language (like fortran, matlab, SPEC_), then you might prefer to write macro